Climate Change (Information Disclosure Based on TCFD Recommendations)

 Scenario Analysis and Results

 For the scenario analysis, we did not limit the timeline range to the short-term.
 We also added medium- and long-term axes for 2030 and beyond when organizing and evaluating the factors of latent risks and opportunities that could have a significant qualitative or quantitative financial impact for each business.
-We extracted risk and opportunity factors from the perspective of procurement, business management, and demand, and then organized and evaluated factors of high importance.
+We identified risk and opportunity factors from the perspective of procurement, business operations, and markets’ demand for the subject business, and then organized and evaluated factors of high importance.
 For particularly important factors, our scenario analysis was based on finance models that reflect defined parameters.
 We defined these parameters by identifying variables that significantly impact transition and physical risks and opportunities.
 For the analysis of financial impact level, we measured the latent impact level of climate change and analyzed the financial impact level, including the effect of risk and opportunity measures.

 The quantitative information used in our scenario analysis reflects judgments made by ITOCHU based on scenarios prepared by sources such as the IEA.
 While we worked to increase analysis precision, the analysis does include numerous uncertainties.